Welcome, Fall 2019 Students!

 Interactive Learning Tools

 Problem Sets are scheduled evenly throughout the course to help you assess your understanding of the material thus far.
-Practical Assignments give you chances to get real-world experience in designing and breaking digital security systems.
+Recitations give you chances to get real-world experience in designing and breaking digital security systems.

 Due March 20: Designing your own secure messaging protocol is a challenging task, full of opportunities to learn and experiment.
 Your professor will be working closely with you to help you determine how such systems can be constructed.
 Then, it's time for you to jump to the other side and try to break the systems designed by your peers!